harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/install-in-aws.md

     helm install test-release harness/ -n smp-test -f harness/override-demo.yaml
     ```

-12. After the installation is complete, select the `loadbalancerURL`, and then sign in to the Harness UI.
+12. After the installation is complete, paste the `loadbalancerURL` in your browser's address bar, and then sign in to the Harness UI.